katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 These filters can then be used in a Jinja template in any role called after 'my_custom_filter'.

-Sharing roles: Ansible Galaxy
+Sharing roles: Assible Galaxy
 =============================

-`Ansible Galaxy <https://galaxy.ansible.com>`_ is a free site for finding, downloading, rating, and reviewing all kinds of community-developed Ansible roles and can be a great way to get a jumpstart on your automation projects.
+`Assible Galaxy <https://galaxy.assible.com>`_ is a free site for finding, downloading, rating, and reviewing all kinds of community-developed Assible roles and can be a great way to get a jumpstart on your automation projects.

-The client ``ansible-galaxy`` is included in Ansible.
-The Galaxy client allows you to download roles from Ansible Galaxy, and also provides an excellent default framework for creating your own roles.
+The client ``assible-galaxy`` is included in Assible.
+The Galaxy client allows you to download roles from Assible Galaxy, and also provides an excellent default framework for creating your own roles.

-Read the `Ansible Galaxy documentation <https://galaxy.ansible.com/docs/>`_ page for more information
+Read the `Assible Galaxy documentation <https://galaxy.assible.com/docs/>`_ page for more information

 .. seealso::

-   :ref:`ansible_galaxy`
+   :ref:`assible_galaxy`
        How to create new roles, share roles on Galaxy, role management :ref:`yaml_syntax`
        Learn about YAML syntax